SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * On using ```cat``` and reading the contents it seems like a huge read.

 * On using the command ```grep "{" anthem.flag.txt``` to search for the left curly braces, we get our flag "picoCTF{gr3p_15_@w3s0m3_58f5c024}".

+## Client-side-again

+* We have a login portal, accepting only password as input.

+* On entering any random password, we get an alert indicating that the creds are incorrect.

+* Checking the source code, we can see that there is a script, and it seems to contain the logical part for login.

+* We can use online deobfuscators for JavaScript code and try to simplify it.

+* On going through the code and concatenating the parts of the flag logically, we get the password picoCTF{not_this_again_337115}, which is also our flag.

+## It is my Birthday

+* We have a website with the option to upload 2 PDFs.

+* According to the given context, we need to find 2 PDFs with the same md5 hash, that is, a collision.

+* Simply Googling "MD5 collision" gives us a lot of articles on how we can generate two different files with the same MD5 hashes.

+* We can use them to generate the 2 PDF files required, with the same MD5 hash, and upload them to get the flag.